liquibase/liquibase-test-harness/README.md

 #### Types of input files
 * The tests work with the 4 types of input files that are supported by liquibase itself - xml, yaml, json, sql.
-Thus files with extensions 'xml', 'sql', 'json', 'yml', 'yaml' are taken into account, but not all together.
+Thus files with extensions 'xml', 'sql', 'json', 'yml', 'yaml' are taken into account, but not all formats together in the same run.
 * The default format is xml, so by default only changelogs with xml file extension are executed.
 To change it to another format, like 'sql' for instance, specify `-DinputFormat=sql` as the command line argument for Maven or as VM option to your JUnit test run config.